-With its strong economy, diverse communities and numerous natural and historical attractions, it’s no wonder that more than 17 million people call the Chesapeake Bay watershed home.
-However, the current rate of population growth has raised concerns about whether the region can sustain not only humans, but all of the animals and plants that live here.
+With its strong economy, diverse communities and rich natural and historic resources, it’s no wonder that just over 18 million people call the Chesapeake Bay watershed home.
+But the region’s rapid rate of population growth has raised concern over whether the watershed can continue to sustain the plants, animals and people that live here.

 Publication date: December 01, 1988 | Type of document: Report | Download: Electronic Version

 A major force in establishing the present land use pattern has been the desire of people to locate primary residences in low density settings and second homes near the water.
 Unfortunately, development in agricultural, forest, and shore…